-5 ideas to raise lung cancer awareness in November
+7 ways you can raise lung cancer awareness and funding in November

 Lung cancer survivors are a small and very special group.
 They might have been diagnosed at different stages and different ages.
 Their lung cancers might have different biomarkers.
 But the theme that runs through each of these stories is hope.